3-OGC: Catalog of gravitational waves from compact-binary mergers: Observational Results

 \subsubsection{Other multi-modal events}

-In addition to GW190521, we find two other events that show a multimodal distribution in the mass posterior, GW151226\_033853 (GW151226) and GW190620\_030421.
-Like GW190521, the secondary peak is at more asymmetric masses, with the maximum likelihood point at $m_2/m_1 \sim 0.2$ for all three events.
+In addition to GW190521, we find three other events that show second peaks in the likelihood at more asymmetric mass ratios, GW151226\_033853 (GW151226), GW190620\_030421, and GW190725\_174728.
+However, the prior (which is uniform in component masses) disfavors the higher mass ratio.
+In addition, for GW190725\_174728 the asymmetric mass portion of the posterior is correlated with a second peak in effective spin at $\chi_{\mathrm{eff}} \sim 0.5$, which is also disfavored by assuming a spin prior that is isotropic in orientation.
+The combination of the prior and the lower SNR of GW190620\_030421 and GW190725\_174728 results in a weak multimodal structure in the component mass marginal posterior that is less pronounced than it is for GW190521.

 A large uncertainty in the mass ratio of GW151226 was found by \citep{mateulucena2021adding} using the same waveform model.
 More recently, a bimodal distribution in the masses of GW151226 was reported by~\citep{chia2021boxing}, again using the same waveform model.
-However, \citep{chia2021boxing} found larger support at more asymmetric masses than we do, as well as a secondary peak in chirp mass that we do not find.
+However, \citep{chia2021boxing} found larger support at more asymmetric masses than we do, as well as a secondary peak in chirp mass for which we find weak support.
 Determining whether these events are truly larger mass ratio than previously expected, or if these secondary modes are due to systematic errors in waveform modelling, will require more study.